McIntozh/scad/README.md

 This repository contains 3d models that I created with OpenSCAD.

 ## License
-If not stated otherwise, all files in this repository are licensed under [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+If not stated otherwise, all files in this repository are licensed under [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).